Have you ever thought about writing a best selling book that will sell beyond your circle of friends, family members and a few acquaintances?

 For online publishing platforms like Amazon, you need to get the right keywords for your books so it can get a better visibility on the platform.

 How to Choose the right Keywords for your book

 Keywords are phrases used by internet users to search for things on the search engines.

-Usually, when potential readers are searching for items they want to buy from your niche, there are particular key phrases they use in searching for these items.
+Whether on Amazon or Google, usually, when potential readers are searching for books or other items they want to buy online, there are particular phrases they key into the search engine, to look up these items.

 Create valuable Content

 Content is the hallmark of good writing.
-To have your book selling very fast online, not only are you going to need to write great content, your content will have to be really of exceptional value to your audience.
+And to create a best selling book, not only are you going to write great content, your content will have to be really of exceptional value to your audience otherwise you lose them.